asodha991/tips-n-trick/docs/HowToContribute.md

 Please [click here to request access to BITS20 Org](AccessForm.md)

+## Fast and Quick Fix

+1. For short fix to this website, you can click on pencil icon and edit.
+Please make sure you are not in master branch.

+## Recommended Approach

 **Steps to contribute:**

 1. Fork [tips-n-trick](https://github.com/bits20/tips-n-trick) repository into your account on Github or  create a branch.